baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 ### 2.2.1 Use static

 The easiest way to not export a variable or function is to define it with file-local scope.
 In C and C++ this is done by defining it with static, in C++ additionally using anonymous namespaces.
-This is for many people obvious but unfortunately not for all.
-Many consider adding static as optional.
-This is true when considering only the C semantics of the code.
+This is for many people obvious but unfortunately not for all. **Many consider adding static as optional.
+This is true when considering only the C semantics of the code**.

-If in our example neither last or next are needed outside the file we can change the source to:
+If in our example neither `last` or `next` are needed outside the file we can change the source to:

 ```c
 static int last;